-Although Jena glass is highly resistant to acid or neutral solutions, alkaline solutions attack it appreciably.
+Although good chemical glassware is highly resistant to acid solutions, neutral and especially alkaline solutions attack it appreciably.
 Such solutions should not be allowed to stand in glass for any length of time, and especially should not be evaporated in glass.
 For such purposes either porcelain or platinum should be used.
-Attention is called to the possible occurrence of iron in platinum ware, especially when new, which may cause appreciable errors if used in the solution of ores in which iron is to be determined.
+Attention is called to the attack of platinum by solutions containing excessive amounts of ferric salts and the possible occurrence of iron in platinum ware, especially when new, which may cause appreciable errors if used in the solution of ores in which iron is to be determined.
 While it is recognized that the technical chemist, from lack of time and apparatus, may not be able to take all such precautions, he should at least have some idea of the nature and magnitude of the errors involved in his methods, such as can be gained by comparative analyses of standard samples whose composition has been accurately determined.